 Strategically analyze your stakeholder network to engineer how you can build your influence by considering stakeholders' levels of influence and where they fall on the spectrum between support and opposition relative to you.

 "I used to avoid difficult conversations at all costs.
 When I couldn't, I'd spend days anxious beforehand, get flustered in the moment, then replay every word afterward convinced I'd failed.
+Now I can walk into conflict with confidence.
+I learned to manage my own emotional reactions first, which gave me the capacity to genuinely hear what others were experiencing.
+Difficult conversations are still hard, but I no longer dread them or doubt my ability to navigate them well."

 —A.B., New York, NY